zknepp1/AI-Models-for-Investment-Portfolio-Development/README.md

 # Issues and Limitations
 This biggest issues encountered in this project is time constraints, hardware constraints, and switching news datasets mid project.
+Depending on the hardware on the user's machine the program may face difficulty with training time for the models.
+I have tested that upward of 15 stock labels will cause the program to crash due to limited RAM.
+To get the results for the project, I simply divided the stock label work load into multiple sessions.